MoreLifeOmar/high-level-programming/README.md

 ## Description

-This is the first project for the second trimester of foundations section at Holberton School, it inmmerse us in the worl of Python with some Shell scripting.
+This is the first project for the second trimester of foundations section at Holberton School, it inmmerse us in the world of Python with some Shell scripting.

 ## Learning Objetives